sdisaacson/boxento/docs/WIDGET_DEVELOPMENT.md

 ## Submitting Your Widget

-1. Commit your changes: `git add src/components/widgets/MyWidget.jsx src/components/widgets/index.js`
+1. Commit your changes: `git add src/components/widgets/MyWidget src/components/widgets/index.ts`
 2. Create a commit message: `git commit -m "Add MyWidget: Description of what it does"`
 3. Push to your fork: `git push origin main`
 4. Create a pull request on GitHub

 ## Examples

-For examples, look at the existing widgets:
+For examples, look at the existing widgets in the respective directories:

-- `CalendarWidget.jsx`
+- `CalendarWidget/`
-- `WeatherWidget.jsx`
+- `WeatherWidget/`
-- `WorldClocksWidget.jsx`
+- `WorldClocksWidget/`
-- `QuickLinksWidget.jsx`
+- `QuickLinksWidget/`

 These widgets demonstrate best practices for Boxento widget development.